bbyers-pivotal/pcf-hugo-workshop/content/post/lab-1a.md

 ### Goal

-To demonostrate how to provision and bind services that a microservice can use.
+To demonstrate how to provision and bind services that a microservice can use.

 <!--more-->